 Every Christian wants to produce good fruit.
-We know that the tree that doesn't is cut down and thrown into the fire (Matthew 7:19).
-So, we pray for and seek for evidence of the fruits of the Spirit in our lives.
-But are we looking for these fruits in our marriages?
+We know that the tree that doesn’t is cut down and thrown into the fire (Matthew 7:19).
+So, we pray for and seek evidence of the fruit of the Spirit in our lives.
+But are we looking for this fruit in our marriages?

 Do we love our partners with the kind of love that Christ recommends?
 Is our love the kind that sees no barriers, accepts all flaws, that gives without expecting in return?

 Are we happily married?
 Do we find joy in our spouses?
 Are we happy to see them at the end of the day?
 Are we brimming with things to share about our day, just wanting to spend time with that person that God matched us with?

 Is our home a place for peace?
 Is it good to come home or is it closer to a war zone in nature?
 Are bombs dropping every second in our homes?
 Does each partner feel safe and loved and wanted?
 Are they able to express themselves freely without fear of repercussions or another epic battle?

 Are we long-suffering, that is, patient with our spouse?
 Or do we have a hair-trigger temper, ready to detonate at the slightest provocation?

 Do we display kindness?
 The simple kind that we dispense to strangers but sometimes find so difficult to give at home?

 Do we generate goodness?
 That “hmm-chocolate-cookie-is-so-good” feeling?
 Is our partner seeing Christ when they look at us?
 Or are they seeing someone else?